 Vincent Van Gogh is considered as the most talented Post-Impressionist painter.
 However, this claim was bestowed upon his works after his death at an young age of thirty seven .
-Van Gogh was treated by the people as a madman.
+Van Gogh was treated by people as a madman.
 But, he got recognition through his wonderful paintings after his death.
-Now, Gogh’s paintings like ‘The Starry Night’, ‘Irises’, ‘The Potato Eaters’, ‘At Eternity’s Gate’, etc. are amongst the best in the world.
+Now, Gogh’s paintings like ‘The Starry Night’, ‘Irises’, ‘The Potato Eaters’, ‘At Eternity’s Gate’, etc. are amongst the best art works in the world.

 The Potato Eaters was completed in the year 1885 and is one of the finest works of Vincent Van Gogh.
 The painting was inspired by the lives of peasants in Neuenen, Netherlands.
 Van Gogh lived with them for some time and intended to present the painting with truthful rendering.
 The Potato Eaters shows the simple nature of life and how laymen go about things.
 It shows five people who are dressed alike and gathered to have dinner.
 Van Gogh explained in a letter that the peasants work hard to dig out the potatoes and bake them for their food.
 This explains that his intention was to show the hard work put by the peasants to earn their daily living and their mechanical life in the fields.